btrplace/migrations-UCC-15/README.md

 mvn -Dmaven.test.skip=true package
 ```

-A distribution tarball is generated into the `target` folder, you can start to use the executor for example to check the cmdline options :
+A distribution tarball is generated into the `target` folder, you can now extract and start to use the executor.
+For example execute it as is to show the cmdline options:

 ``` shell
 cd target